Appearance of the Kashiwara-Saito singularity in the representation theory of $p$-adic $\mathop{GL}_{16}$: The main geometric result

 \begin{remark} By construction, $\rho_r$ induces an isomorphism over $C_r$.
 One can calculate the dimensions of the fibres for each orbit $C<C_r$ to verify the map is semi-small; see Appendix~\ref{Assec: Cr}.
-The $C<C_r$ for which $m_i(C,C_r)\neq 0$ are:
+In this way we find from the decomposition theorem that